 Why do small businesses struggle with cash flow?

-Why is finding and keeping customers difficult?
+Why is finding and keeping customers difficult for small businesses?